 Pensions Turn to Death Bonds

-It’s a given that most of us want to continue living as long as possible.
-Exercising, eating healthy, and taking every precaution available to extend the gift of life to its limits.
-Nevertheless, even living a longer life is not exempt from the foreseeable strains it creates financially.
-Increasing life spans can create problems for pension funds and others that depend on us dying to keep their books balanced.
+It’s a given that most of us want to extend our lives as long as possible.
+But our ever-increasing life spans can financially strain pension funds and others that are contingent upon us dying to keep their books balanced.

-Pension funds are exposed to severe longevity risk.
-If pensioners live longer than expected, payouts from the funds could exceed the estimated cost of keeping the funds solvent.
+Pension funds face severe longevity risk.
+If pensioners live longer than expected, payouts from the funds could eclipse the estimated cost of keeping the funds stable.
 Worldwide, $17 trillion of pension funds – $23 trillion in assets – is exposed to longevity risk.

-But the big banks—including Goldman Sachs, JPMorgan Chase, and Deustsche Bank—are coming to the rescue by packaging that longevity risk and selling it to investors; and they’re counting on investors being interested in wagering on your death.
+But the big banks—including Goldman Sachs, JPMorgan Chase, and Deustsche Bank—are coming to the rescue by packaging that longevity risk and selling it to investors; and they’re counting on investors being interested in gambling on death.

 Read this complete analysis of the impact at AdvisorFX (sign up for a free trial subscription with full access to all of the planning libraries and client presentations if you are not already a subscriber).